 In addition, if PROLOR's Board of Directors determines in good faith (after consultation with PROLOR's outside financial and legal advisors) that a Company Acquisition Proposal constitutes a Superior Proposal, then PROLOR will be permitted to enter into a definitive written agreement with respect to such Superior Proposal and/or adopt, approve, endorse or recommend a tender offer or exchange offer for shares of PROLOR's common stock.
-Prior to entering into any such agreement, PROLOR will be required to provide three business days' prior written notice to OPKO and POM and, if OPKO and/or POM wishes to do so, negotiate and cause its representatives to negotiate with OPKO and POM during the notice period to make such adjustments in the terms and conditions of the Merger Agreement so that such Superior Proposal if, following the end of such three business day notice period, PROLOR's Board of Directors and the Special Committee determine in good faith, taking into account any changes to the Merger Agreement proposed in writing by OPKO and POM, that the Superior Proposal for which PROLOR was required to provide notice to OPKO and POM continues to constitute a Superior Proposal.
+Prior to entering into any such agreement, PROLOR will be required to provide three business days' prior written notice to OPKO and POM and, if OPKO and/or POM wishes to do so, negotiate and cause its representatives to negotiate with OPKO and POM during the notice period to make such adjustments in the terms and conditions of the Merger Agreement so that such Superior Proposal ceases to constitute a Superior Proposal.
+PROLOR will only be permitted to enter into a definitive agreement in respect of a Superior Proposal if, following the end of such three business day notice period, PROLOR's Board of Directors and the Special Committee determine in good faith, taking into account any changes to the Merger Agreement proposed in writing by OPKO and POM, that the Superior Proposal for which PROLOR was required to provide notice to OPKO and POM continues to constitute a Superior Proposal.